xtmtd/Phylogenomics/scripts/README.md

  ● **trimming_alignments.sh:**

 1. Type 'bash trimming_alignments.sh'.
-2. Tools parallel, trimAl, BMGE and ClipKIT are used in this script and will be automatically checked prior to formal analyses.
+2. Tools parallel, trimAl, BMGE, ClipKIT and PhyKIT are used in this script and will be automatically checked prior to formal analyses.
 3. Input the number of threads/cores (e.g., 8).
 4. Input the option for input alignments: 1. amino acid; 2. nucleotide.
 Enter the number which alignments be choosen.
 5. Input the option for trimming tool: 1. trimAl; 2.
 BMGE; 3.
 ClipKIT.
 Enter the number which trimming tools be choosen.